CrowsVeldt/snake/README.md

-I've decided to trunk this porject for now.
-I can already see that it's going to be a huge headache to get right, and I've got a good enough idea of the basics of Redux.
-I think I'll learn more by moving on to something else.
+I've decided to shelve this project for now.
+I don't think I will learn much more about Redux from finishing it, and it will take more work than it is worth.
+So I'm going to move on to something else.
+I definitely plan on finishing *A* snake game someday, whether it'll be this one or I'll start over with different tools.

 # Snake - The Game.